marilius12/taxes/pages/tax-residency-in-canada.md

 - **deemed resident**, or
 - **factual resident**

-Confusingly, the term "resident" is not defined in the Income Tax Act, so its interpretation has been left to the courts through case law.
+Confusingly, the term "resident" is not defined in the Income Tax Act, so its interpretation has been left to courts through case law.

 Residency is determined case-by-case using all relevant facts and circumstances, including: